zhang-stephen/nvim-lsp-loader/README.md

 + Or configuration from `<proj_root>` will be ignored if the mode is 'default-only'.

 Then the servers should be configured automatically.

+### Code Contributions

+This plugin is open-sourced under MIT license.
+Welcome for all PRs, issues, and great/cool ideas!